 Installations include floral castles, a giant teddy bear, an Instagram-famous passage of hearts, a Disney Avenue, and an Emirates A380, among others.
 It’s easy to spend a couple of hours here — wear comfortable shoes.

-A family-friendly (but fun for all ages) festival park, Global Village welcomes visitors from November to April.
+This must see attraction in Dubai, Global Village is a family-friendly (but fun for all ages) festival park, welcoming visitors from November to April.
 Interesting to both shoppers and foodies, there are pavilions set up by over 70 countries such as the US, India, Russia, Morocco, and Turkey where you’ll find stores selling merchandise, spices, and food items from these countries.
 From genuine pashmina shawls and Moroccan argan oil to Iranian nuts and Turkish carpets, this is an excellent place to buy gifts at reasonable prices (haggling is expected).
 Around the park, you’ll find live entertainment in the form of regional dances, street theater, aerialists, singers, and musicians.

 Other than an amusement park with rides, there’s also plenty to taste your way around here.
 Take your pick from melt-in-your-mouth Bosnian kebabs, fiery dynamite shrimp, mini pancakes topped with Nutella and cheese, sticky sweet Emirati luqaimat (doughnuts), garlicky lobster roll, and more.

 Other than exhibits of pottery, weapons, coins, documents, clothing, jewelry, and interactive installations, there are recreations of homes, schools, markets, and farms.
 Around you are lifelike models of the people who might have inhabited Dubai: blacksmiths, fishermen, pearl divers, and shipbuilders.
 It feels like having left behind the city of skyscrapers to step into a bygone era.